She has obtained diploma's from the

 She is the granddaughter of a talented couple: an Opera singer and a Piano accompanist who were part of the music scene in KwaZulu-Natal South Africa in the first half of last century.

-She was the granddaughter of a talented Opera singer and Piano accompanist.
-Her mother was one of their 12 children who from very young were conditioned into choral singing, where they were exposed to regular concert performances.
-Valerie was born and raised in this environment.
-With music being part of her life it was very easy for Valerie to play by listening then reproducing it on the piano, her love for the piano grew.
+Her mother was one of their twelve children who, as a family, participated joyfully in choral singing and were exposed to regular concert performances.
+Having been born into this environment and with music being an integral part of her life, it was very easy for Val to play by listening and then reproducing the sounds on the piano.